mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 So, there are several of the terms which we have learned.
 One is the *truth*.
 In this discourse, *truth* is called *the mind in terms of the truth*.
 So, general speaking, that is *truth*.
 So, let's [look at] the truth, that is number one.

 Second, I don't know how to translate it, this is *the ultimate nature of mind is pure and clean*.
 This is the second term.
 Second, *the ultimate nature of mind is pure*.
 This is one word.
-Particularly Prajnaparamita, the main teaching of Prajnaparamita always emphasizes this point.
+Particularly Prajñāpāramitā, the main teaching of Prajñāpāramitā always emphasizes this point.
 The ultimate nature of our human mind is pure and clean.

 Third, *tathagatagarbha*.